DanRoscigno/Recipes/website/recipes/brisket.md

 ## Prepare your smoker

 Prepare your smoker at 225 degrees with post oak.
 Other good alternatives would be mesquite, hickory or pecan.
 I prefer "heavy smoke" woods for this cook.
 Optionally you can place a pan of water in your smoker for additional moisture should you feel your smoker needs it.

+Note: My smoker is happy around 240 measured at the grill on the far side.
+The thermometer in the lid reads 280 when the grill is at 240.

 ## Trim the brisket
 Trim hard and excess fat off the meat side of the brisket.
 Also, remove any “hard” pieces of fat as they will not render off during the cooking process.
 Trim the fat off the fat side of the brisket only leaving ¼ in fat.
 My brisket trim video will help guide you.